Yup, a funny hat.

 You have the option of trading out cards from your hand with the cards showing face up in front of you. (strategy – You will want to choose higher cards, 2’s or 10’s for the piles.
 Ace is high.
 Ignore suits.
 Play by the numbers.)

 Put all remaining cards in a pile in the middle as a draw pile.

 Your setup should look like this.

 You will be playing from the cards in your hand.
 When those cards and all the cards from the draw pile have all been played, you can play the cards that are in the three piles in front of you.
 Play all the face-up cards and then play all the face-down cards (don’t peek, you have to play them blind).
 When all those cards are gone, you’re done.
 Sit back and watch the rest of the game.

 Play a Three

-To start play, move to the person to dealer’s left.
-If they have a three card in their hand, they may play it in the discard pile.
-If they don’t have a three card, ask the next player.
+To start play, move to the person on the dealer’s left.
+If they have a three-card in their hand, they may play it in the discard pile.
+If they don’t have a three-card, ask the next player.
 Continue moving around the circle until someone is able to play a three.
-(If there is no three card, move on to a four card, etc.)
+(If there is no three-card, move on to a four-card, etc.)